jcornuz/akbl/README.md

 - start typing and your keyboard backlight switches on
 - stop typing and your keyboard backlight switches off (after a few seconds delay)

-The keyboard backlight is only active during selected hours (at night...)
+- the service is only active during selected hours (at night, for example!)

 You can configure a few options in /etc/akbl.conf:
 - active hours